 Under the glow of the swirling purples and greens of the northern lights, the Ilulissat Icefjord is arguably the finest natural wonder of Greenland.
 Fed by the growing Jakobshavn Glacier, the Icefjord creaks as it calves and creeps past the brightly-painted houses of Ilulissat on the west coast of the Danish territory.

 But it’s in trouble.
 The Arctic is warming twice as quickly as the global average and the loss of the polar sea ice is a tangible, physical manifestation of the planet getting hotter.
 There may be no sound more heart-breaking than the crashing thunder of the Icefjord collapsing into the sea.
 Not only are ice sheets essential for cooling the earth as the white ice reflects the sun’s rays back into space, but the 413 gigatonnes of ice we are losing each year directly contributes to rising sea levels.

 Venice is often associated with climate change because rising sea levels lead to greater incidents of the city flooding.
-Nearly 30 million visitors come to marvel at the splendour of this historic lagoon-built city each year.
+Nearly 36 million visitors came to marvel at the splendour of this historic lagoon-built city in 2019.
 With gold-gilded basilicas, grandiose marble palaces, galleries filled with dramatic Renaissance art and slow romantic gondola rides through its canals, it’s a remarkable destination to visit.